LeafNing/Ng_ML/README.md

 2. spam email classifier

 note: 1)using support vector machines (SVMs) to build a spam classifier; 2)use SVMs to build a spam filter.

+## ex7
+1. K-means Clustering
+2. Principal Component Analysis

+note: 1)implement the K-means clustering algorithm and apply it to compress an image; 2)use principal component analysis to find a low-dimensional representation of face images.